Sebastián Montoya: 2025

 In December 2024, it was announced that Montoya would be promoted to Formula 2 with Prema Racing, partnering his former Formula 3 teammate Gabriele Minì.
-He began the season with points, making upplaces to finish in sixth place during the Melbourne sprint race.
+He began the season with points, making up places to finish in sixth place during the Melbourne sprint race.
 This was followed by two rounds with points owing to issues of his control, but surprised in Imola with a front row start.
 Unfortunately for Montoya, he stalled during the formation lap and was made to start from the pits, he was still able to recover and finish in eighth.
 Montoya finished sixth in the Monaco sprint and was set to start fifth on Sunday, but once again stalled during the formation lap.
 He took this setback to his advantage however, as he avoided a first lap carnage and eventually made his way to third, scoring his first F2 podium.
 He continued his momentum with another front row start during qualifying in Barcelona.
 He collided with teammate Minì in a tight battle and fell to the back, but utilised his new tyres after a pit stop to improve to fifth, only to penalised and dropped to eleventh due to the aforementioned collision.
 In the feature race, he maintained his position to secure his second successive podium.

-He qualified just outside the top 10 in Austria, but took advantage of a last lap collision ahead in the sprint, finishing in fifth.
+Montoya qualified just outside the top-ten in Austria, but took advantage of a last lap collision ahead in the sprint, finishing in fifth.
 In the feature race, he fell back at the start following contact with a rival, but impressively charged forward to fourth place despite a bent steering wheel.
 He earned his third podium of the season during the Silverstone sprint race, having to pass Kush Maini mid-race for second.
 His positive weekend continued the next day, maintaining his position of fifth place in the feature race.
 Speaking about his good momentum, Montoya stated that a change in mentality made him "enjoy driving a lot more".
 However, his form dipped over the next few rounds, failing to score until the Monza feature race, coming back to ninth from 21st on the grid despite floor damage.
 In the Baku sprint race, Montoya was set for a return to the rostrum after a strong start saw him up to second, but car overheating from debris slowed him with three laps to go and he dropped out of the points.
 He finished tenth the next day after being compromised by a double stack in the pits.

+In Qatar, Montoya secured fourth in the sprint after Nikola Tsolov ahead was pushed wide on the last lap, and followed it up with fifth in the feature race.
+Despite qualifying in the top-five in Abu Dhabi, he concluded the season on a disappointing note as a stall dropped him to the back during the sprint, while retired from the feature race due to a technical issue.
+Montoya finished twelfth in the drivers' standings with three podiums and 91 points, ahead of teammate Minì.